Fix page

 Lock in the settings that keep the fix stable

 A lot of fixes fall apart because the surrounding settings never get cleaned up.
-Maybe the stable answer is a safer polling rate, a simpler power state, a cleaner profile, or one less app trying to own the device.
+Maybe the stable answer is a calmer schedule, a clearer owner, a cleaner profile, or one less tool trying to control the same step.
 The goal is not to max every option.
 The goal is to keep nonce validation and WAF rules from sliding back into the same mess.

 When you test settings, be conservative.
 Two moderate changes you can trust are better than one aggressive tweak that looks good for a night and then quietly collapses.
 Stability is the real win because it tells you the fix is durable, not just lucky.